bleepr/bleepr.github.io/nantas.markdown

 the effort spent in clearly splitting the module, the design ended up being clearly modular and usable in professional settings.
-Because of lack of User Experience training, adjustment to the visual interface and a visual re-design are still clearly needed, but the project has been definitely satisfactory.
+Because of lack of User Experience training, adjustment to the visual interface and a visual re-design are still clearly needed, but the project has been definitely satisfactory and fully completed according to the initial specifications.

 Would have been nice to have a web tool to "draw" the map instead of using text data.